Based on research by Eleanor Putnam-Farr and Jason Riis

 - Initial benefits from the yes-no enrollment question can carry through to program participation.

-Imagine you’re perusing your favorite website, and you’re asked to join its mailing list: “Rice Business Wisdom’s weekly newsletter is filled with cutting-edge research that can help you succeed in work and life.
+Imagine you’re perusing your favorite website, and you’re asked to join its mailing list: “Rice Business Wisdom’s monthly newsletter is filled with cutting-edge research that can help you succeed in work and life.
 Click here to subscribe.”

 Did you click?
 No?
 Let’s try a different approach.